-Every household generates their own amount of wastage that needs to be disposed of in the correct manner.
+Every household generates its amount of wastage that needs to be disposed of correctly.
 With a proper chemical, physical and biological procedure, further problems can be avoided.
 With this initiative in mind, we at Mohan Group have our very own sewage treatment plant, i.e. STP, in place to take care of the sewage waste generated, thereby processing it for land application.

 How do we go about such a process with our projects?
 It’s simple!